top of page

 SURVEY EXPECTATIONS

-Unless governed by specific Client Service Instructions, a requirement for anti-ram raid bollards would normally come into contention when dealing with extreme or high hazard commodities as defined elsewhere in ATLAS (Technical Procedure – Specifying Intruder Alarms refers), with a Theft EML >£50,000.
+Unless governed by specific Client Service Instructions, a requirement for anti-ram raid bollards would normally come into contention when dealing with extreme or high hazard commodities as defined elsewhere (Technical Procedure – Specifying Intruder Alarms refers), with a Theft EML >£50,000.
 However, this is not intended to be prescriptive, but rather is indicated as a guide on which Consultants should make a judgement based on the prevailing circumstances.

 Where an ATM is installed, the risk of a ram-raid and subsequent property damage and disruption may be such that anti-ram-raid protection may be required, notwithstanding the fact that the that the ATM and its contents are not included in the policy cover.